Who is Bishop Michael Curry?

 American Bishop Michael Curry has captured the world's attention with a long and powerful address at the wedding of Prince Harry and Meghan Markle.

-Bishop Curry, from Chicago, spoke passionately about the power of love, quoting Dr Martin Luther King Jr.
+The Chicago-born bishop spoke passionately about the power of love, quoting Dr Martin Luther King Jr.

 "There's power in love, don't underestimate it," he said.
 The wide-ranging and colourful speech was seen as a significant break from tradition.